security-notes/infobyte-faraday-wiki/Faraday-Plugin.md

 Available scripts:
 	- create_cred: Creates new credentials
-	- create_host: Creates a new host in current workspace
-	- create_interface: Creates a new interface in a specified host
+	- create_host_and_interface: Creates a new host in current workspace and a new interface in the given host
 	- create_note: Creates a new note
 	- create_service: Creates a new service in a specified interface
 	- create_vuln: Creates a new vulnerability